bathtime/bcachefs-rollback/README.md

 Edit /usr/lib/initcpio/hooks/bcachefsroot and make sure that the variable LABEL is set to your root partition label

+You can find your root partition label by runing the command: blkid

 .

 Edit /etc/mkinitcpio.conf to include the 'bcachefsroot' hook and 'bcachefs' module: